Top 15 Venture Capital Firms Investing in Software

 Image of Powerhouse Ventures - Top VCs in Software

-Powerhouse Ventures backs seed-stage startups building software to decarbonize global energy and mobility systems.
-Based in Oakland, they provide foundational capital to companies focused on climate technology.
+Powerhouse Ventures is an Oakland-based firm that backs seed-stage startups building software to decarbonize global energy and mobility systems.
+They provide early capital to companies creating innovative solutions in the climate tech space.

-• Industries of focus: CleanTech, Renewable Energy, Electric Vehicles, Software, Transportation
+• Industries of focus: CleanTech, Renewable Energy, Electric Vehicles, Software

 • Geographical presence: Oakland, California

-• Notable portfolio companies: Raptor Maps, Zenduty (acquired by Freshworks), CropLogic (IPO)
+• Notable portfolio companies: Raptor Maps, Zenduty, CropLogic

 • Portfolio size: 47 investments